 Would Medicare Supplement insurance cover overseas travel?

 If you enjoy overseas travel, you might want to look into Medicare Supplement (also called Medigap) insurance.
 This insurance is sold by private insurance companies, and may cover some of Original Medicare’s out-of-pocket costs, such as deductibles and copayments.
-In 47 states, Medicare Supplement plans are standardized with lettered names.
+In 47 states, Medicare Supplement insurance plans are standardized with lettered names.
 Massachusetts, Minnesota, and Wyoming have differently standardized plans.

 You need to be enrolled in Original Medicare, Part A and Part B, to be eligible for a Medicare Supplement policy.
-If you’re interested in this type of insurance, you may save money on the plan costs if you buy your Medicare Supplement plan when you are first eligible for coverage.
+If you’re interested in this type of insurance, you may save money on the plan costs if you buy your Medicare Supplement insurance plan when you are first eligible for coverage

 Medicare Supplement Plans E, H, I, and J are no longer for sale, but if you bought one or these plans before June 1, 2010, you may usually keep it.
 All of these plans also provide foreign travel emergency health care coverage when you travel outside the U.S.